If you have been diagnosed with migraine and get migraine headaches often, you may wonder if there's anything you can do to prevent them.

 - A history of migraine headaches

-- Headaches (including tension-type) on most days (15 or more) of the month of which 8 are migraine
+- Headaches (including tension-type) on most days (15 or more) of the month that last 4 hours a day or longer

 - Get headaches 14 or fewer days each month